serlo/lenabi-exchange-format/README.md

 support as well.

 H5p provides a platform for sharing interactive HTML5 content.
-With an H5p instance, you can create and display H5p files.
-Those H5p files packages all necessary data into a single file, which can then be uploaded to another platform.
-The main components of an H5p file are shown in the following image:
+With an H5p instance, you can create and display H5P files.
+Those H5P files packages all necessary data into a single file, which can then be uploaded to another platform.
+The main components of an H5P file are shown in the following image:

 ![grafik](https://user-images.githubusercontent.com/13507950/217875199-b2b1584e-8d0b-4ee5-9dbd-8893cf168b0d.png)

 The primary content, such as texts and plugins, is stored in a JSON file.
-The format of the file is defined by the Serlo Editor and has a built-in mechanism for migrations to ensure backward compatibility, as described HERE.
-Therefore we aim to use H5p as a container in which we store the educational material itself in the JSON file format of the Serlo editor.
+The format of the file is defined by the Serlo Editor and has a built-in mechanism for migrations to ensure backward compatibility, as described in our [migration algorithm repository](https://github.com/serlo/lenabi-migration-algorithm).
+Therefore we aim to use H5P as a container in which we store the educational material itself in the JSON file format of the Serlo editor.

-Additionally, all media is included in the H5p file, making it possible to upload it to another platform.
+Additionally, all media is included in the H5P file, making it possible to upload it to another platform.
 To render the content as intended, the code for displaying the content is also provided.

 ## Details

-### The H5p container format
+### The H5P container format

-#### The main idea behind H5p
+#### The main idea behind H5P

-H5p defines a container format for educational material.
-It is compariable to a [Word document](https://en.wikipedia.org/wiki/Office_Open_XML) since both file formats are [ZIP files](<https://en.wikipedia.org/wiki/ZIP_(file_format)>) containing the media and the data of the document.
+H5P defines a container format for educational content.
+It is comparable to a [Word document](https://en.wikipedia.org/wiki/Office_Open_XML) since both file formats are [ZIP files](<https://en.wikipedia.org/wiki/ZIP_(file_format)>) containing the media and the data of the document.
 However there is a major